-Figure 1 outlines the process a consumer goes through in making a purchase decision.
+Figure 1, below, outlines the process a consumer goes through in making a purchase decision.
 Once the process is started, a potential buyer can withdraw at any stage before making the actual purchase.
 This six-stage process represents the steps people undergo when they make a conscious effort to learn about the options and select a product–the first time they purchase a product, for instance, or when buying high-priced, long-lasting items they don’t purchase frequently.
 This is called complex decision making.

 For many products, the purchasing behavior is routine: you notice a need and you satisfy that need according to your habit of repurchasing the same brand or the cheapest brand or the most convenient alternative, depending on your personal assessment of trade-offs and value.
 In these situations, you have learned from your past experiences what will best satisfy your need, so you can bypass the second and third stages of the process.
 This is called simple decision making.
 However, if something changes appreciably (price, product, availability, services), then you may re-enter the full decision process and consider alternative brands.

 The following section discusses each step of the consumer decision-making process.